-The Catholic intellectual tradition in which Sacred Heart University operates deeply affirms the value and dignity of the individual person.
+The Catholic intellectual traditions in which Sacred Heart University operates deeply affirms the value and dignity of the individual person.
 The value of the person, it is maintained, supersedes and anchors all other values.
 Persons are never to be treated as mere means but always, at the same time, as ends in themselves.

 The doctrine of the supreme worth of the person is reflected in American political society in the theory of human rights that underlies the legal system.
 It is also articulated in such statements as the United Nations' Universal Declaration of Human Rights (1948), the declaration of the Helsinki Agreement (1964), and the Belmont Report (1979).